sosiristseng/sosiristseng.github.io/docs/code/julia/display-as-png.md

   - visualization
 ---

 In the VSCode plot panel and https://github.com/fredrikekre/Literate.jl notebooks, PNG images are generally smaller than SVG ones.
-To force plots to be shown as PNG imagesa, you can use https://github.com/tkf/DisplayAs.jl to show objects in a chosen MIME type.
+To force plots to be shown as PNG images, you can use https://github.com/tkf/DisplayAs.jl to show objects in a chosen MIME type.

 ```julia
 import DisplayAs.PNG